 While other populations may exist that remain to be found, at present Pinery is the only known location for this species in Canada.

 9. Tundra Swan (Cygnus columbianus)

 Each spring, Tundra Swans repeat a 6,000 km migration that dates back to the last ice age, a journey that takes them north to their summer breeding grounds.

 10. Halloween Pennant (Celithemis eponina)

 Unchanged throughout eons of time, dragonflies are obviously a successful design as seemingly exact copies can be found in the fossil record.

 It’s so hard to tell Pinery’s story because so many of the threads are interconnected.

 In a complex landscape with many moving pieces, actions that impact one species can result in a cascade of consequences to others.

 Our scientific research is impacted by our prescribed burn program which is impacted by our deer management work.

-It’s all about balance, something we strive to find through partnerships, monitoring, research and engagement with our visitors.
+It’s all about balance, something we strive to find through partnerships, monitoring, and research.